 Joshua Fields Millburn of The Minimalists is an excellent writer and has the enviable ability of conveying a profound message using a small number of words.
 In this post, Joshua writes about his recent “breakup” with a large chunk of his wardrobe.
 Read this article if you want an extra dose of motivation to streamline your closet.

-This post from Miss Minimalist was linked to by Linda in her “A Decluttering Breakthrough” article referenced above, but I wanted to include it separately so that perhaps more of you will read it.
-I’ve never thought to look at my possessions as being “promises” before, but this article makes a strong case for such a viewpoint.
+I’ve never thought to look at my possessions as being “promises” before, but this article from Miss Minimalist makes a strong case for such a viewpoint.
 We buy new things for the promises we believe they’ll deliver in our lives, but we often end up with a pile of broken promises, otherwise known as clutter.
 Miss Minimalist offers a series of questions to ask ourselves to help clear away current clutter and avoid accumulating future clutter.

 I close this post with an entertaining and informative five-minute video from The Center for a New American Dream.
 Jill Chivers shared this video on Facebook and my first thought was to include it in my Friday links post!
 In the video, psychologist Tim Kasser discusses how America’s culture of consumerism undermines our well-being.
 The narrative and the accompanying animation lays out the problems of excess materialism and points toward solutions that promise a healthier, more just, and more sustainable life.
 While this video centers on America, the message applies to people all around the world!

 I hope you enjoy this “mixed bag” edition of useful links.
 I wish you all a wonderful weekend!